ecohealthalliance/spatialsampling/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Shiny App for Spatial Sampling
+# Shiny Application for Spatial Sampling

 <!-- badges: start -->